spglib/spglib/doc/api.rst

 Dataset
 ^^^^^^^^

-The dataset is
+**At version 1.9.4, the member name 'setting' is changed to 'choice'.**

-accessible through the C-structure given by
+The dataset is accessible through the C-structure given by

 ::